SoftUni-Internal/interactive-content/EN/00-Unit-Testing/03-Global-Installation.md

 Open the Windows `CMD` console.

-To set the path use this piece of code for any future sessions.
+To set the path use this piece of code for future sessions:

 `setx NODE_PATH %AppData%\npm\node_modules`

-Use this piece of code to set the path for the current session.
+Use this piece of code to set the path for the current session:

 `set NODE_PATH=%AppData%\npm\node_modules`

 You may need to restart your IDE after changing the "NODE_PATH".

-To load a library first, we need to **require** it, like in the example below.
+To load a library, first we need to **require** it, like in the example below.

 `const expect = require("chai").expect;`